KevinFarmer/motion-planning/README.md

 I solve the first problem by using a k-PRM algorithm, and the second by using a Rapidly-exploring Random tree.

+The problems and solutions are discussed in great detail in motion-planning.pdf.

 ### To Run